mgrady3/PLEASE/USAGE.md

     python /path/to/PLEASE/source/main.py
     ```

+Make sure you execute the commands above after activating your PLEASE environment.

 ### Optional: Creating a launch script
 There are a number of ways to arrive at an executable file that will run the PLEASE software.

-Making main.py executeable
+**Option 1.** Making main.py executeable:

 1. You will need to know the exact path to the python executable that your conda (or other) environment uses.
 For example, if you created an environment called PLEASE, the environment files should be installed in a path similar to $HOME/Anaconda/envs/PLEASE. where $HOME is your user home folder.
 On OS X this is /Users/YourUserName/

 2. The python executable is located in the /bin/ directory of the above mentioned path: $HOME/Anaconda/envs/PLEASE/bin/python

 3. Edit the main.py file and add the following line as the topmost line of the file:

             #!/Users/YourUserName/Anaconda/envs/PLEASE/bin/python

 4. Now use the terminal to set the main.py file as executable:

             sudo chmod u+x /path/to/PLEASE/source/main.py

 5. You should now be able to start PLEASE by double clicking the main.py file

 6. **Note:** You must leave main.py in the source folder, so this method is less convenient.

-Create a separate bash script that will execute main.py and make this file executable.
+**Option 2.** Create a separate bash script that will execute main.py and make this file executable. **(Recommended)**

 1. The instructions here will differ depending on your OS.
 Shown here are instructions of OS X

 2. Create a file in your text editor of choice with the following lines

             source activate PLEASE
             python /path/to/PLEASE/source/main.py

 3. Save this file to any location you like and name it PLEASE-Start.command

 4. Use your terminal to set the file as executable:

             sudo chmod u+x /path/to/PLEASE-Start.command

 5. You should now be able to run PLEASE by double clicking the PLEASE-Start file

+**Option 3.** Using a 'Freezing' package to create an executable (.app, .exe, etc...)
+There are a number of python packages that allow you to package your project source code alongside a python interpreter and all the required libraries and bundle all of this into an executable such as a .app file on OS X or a .exe on Windows.
+Some of the more popular options for doing this are Py2exe (Windows), Py2app (OS X), pyinstaller (OS X, Linux, Windows), and CxFreeze (OS X, Linux, Windows).
+A full explanation of how to create an executable bundle using these tools is beyond the scope of this document, but in principle it should be possible on all operating systems.